Soft Ginger Cookies

 - All-purpose flour – The amount of flour in the recipe will determine how dense the cookies will be.
 So, make sure to measure the ingredients correctly.

-- Spices - Today, I am using 1 teaspoon ground ginger, just a ¼ teaspoon ground cinnamon, and freshly grated nutmeg.
-You can also use teaspoon ground cloves.
+- Spices – Today, I am using 1 teaspoon ground ginger, just a ¼ teaspoon ground cinnamon, and freshly grated nutmeg.
+You can also use a teaspoon of ground cloves.

 - Dry ingredients – In a large bowl, combine flour, baking soda, salt, spices, and ground ginger – and set aside.